 Hi!
 I’m a friendly student with a real passion for my subjects and for transmitting my understanding of them to others of all ages.
 Please read on to learn a bit about me.

-I have been learning German for 6 years now and, through formal teaching and visits to Germany and Austria, have attained good fluency.
-I achieved an A* at A2 and in my first year at the University of Manchester completed a module in German at C2 level of the Common European Framework (defined as 'Mastery or Proficiency'), passing with a First.
-I believe my first-hand experience of the process of learning German as a second language is beneficial to my tutees as I have an excellent understanding of how to help students at any stage of the learning process to progress.
+I have been learning German for over 6 years now and, through formal teaching and visits to Germany and Austria, have attained good fluency.
+I achieved an A* at A-level and in my first year at the University of Manchester completed a module in German at C2 level of the Common European Framework of Reference for Language (defined as ‘Mastery’), passing with a First.
+I believe my first-hand experience of the process of learning German as a second language is beneficial to my students as I have an excellent understanding of how to help learners at any stage to progress.
+I can offer German tuition at any level.

 I think you may be the right tutor for me or my child.
 What do I do now?

 Great, I look forward to hearing from you!
-Simply send me a message using the 'Send James a message' box on the right, letting me know what subject, qualification and exam board you or your child are studying for along with any other relevant details.
-I will get back to you ASAP (within 24 hours in all but exceptional circumstances) and we can arrange a free 'Meet the Tutor' session so that you can meet me and we can discuss what you need help with.
+Simply send me a message using the ‘Send James a message’ box on the right, letting me know what subject, qualification and exam board (if applicable) you or your child are studying for, along with any other relevant details.
+I will get back to you ASAP (within 24 hours in all but exceptional circumstances) and we can arrange a free, no-obligation ‘Meet the Tutor’ session in order to discuss what you need and how I can help.